Lyinggod/lgs-item-viewer/README.md

 The defined fields for these system can be found in <a href="https://github.com/Lyinggod/lgs-item-viewer/tree/main/setting%20files">System Files</a>.
 Paste the content into the _Field Configuration_ dialog via the _Import_ button.

+## Recommended Modules

+The _Item Tags_ module, in installed uses tags for additional filtering.

 ## Features

 <img src="https://github.com/Lyinggod/lgs-item-viewer/blob/main/images/interface-map.jpg" width=800>